• Link to Facebook

 What If I Need It Someday?

-This week’s assignment is process one or more of the “just in case” items in your space.
+This week’s assignment is to process one or more of the “just in case” items in your space.

 • Identify an item that you’ve been keeping against an uncertain or unspecified future need.